voxel51/fiftyone/docs/source/getting_started/install.rst

    pip uninstall fiftyone fiftyone-brain fiftyone-db fiftyone-

-If you installed the optional desktop app via `pip install fiftyone[desktop]` or seperatey with `pip install fiftyone-desktop`, you can uninstall that, as well.
+If you installed the optional desktop App via `pip install fiftyone[desktop]` or seperatey with `pip install fiftyone-desktop`, you can uninstall that, as well.